Fitzwilliam Museum,

 19th dynasty

-The drawing shows a nude woman riding towards
+The drawing shows a nude rider, possibly a

 The black outline has been laid over preliminary